 - 1. Improve the local housing market and range of community facilities by: - increasing the range of available and affordable house types, especially for first time buyers, families and older people, including extra care housing; - allocating a range of deliverable housing sites both within the urban area and, on land adjacent to the urban area.
-Sites within the urban area shall be in locations across the town which have good accessibility to services and facilities with priority being given to previously developed (brownfield) sites.
+Sites within the urban area shall be in locations across the town which have good accessibility to services and facilities with encouragement being given to previously developed (brownfield) sites.
 Sites on land adjacent to the urban area shall be in locations which relate well to the urban area, can be assimilated into the landscape, and would help secure infrastructure improvements for the benefit of that part of the town.
-Sites for new housing development will be identified and phased through the Site Allocations DPD within the following broad locations and in the following priority order depending on the need for sites to be brought forward:

-- Within the urban area - Extension to the urban area to the west of the Bypass (Area 4) - Small urban extensions in the Green Belt - improving the housing stock in Biddulph East through selective redevelopment and broader regeneration measures including the need to improve all unimproved Schindler properties; - protecting, increasing and improving the provision and accessibility of open space, sport and recreational facilities, including the provision of a Sports Village.
+Sites for new housing development will be identified and phased through the Site Allocations DPD within the following broad locations and in the following priority order depending on the need for sites to be brought forward: - Within the urban area - Extension to the urban area to the west of the Bypass (Area 4) - Small urban extensions in the Green Belt which will be identified as part of a comprehensive review of the green belt boundary around Biddulph through the Site Allocations DPD and the review of the Core Strategy. - improving the housing stock in Biddulph East through selective redevelopment and broader regeneration measures including the need to improve all unimproved Schindler properties; - protecting, increasing and improving the provision and accessibility of open space, sport and recreational facilities, including the provision of a Sports Village.
 Specific areas will be identified through the PPG17 Audit and the Sports and Physical Activity Strategy; - increasing the provision of educational, health and community facilities to include the provision of a Primary Care Centre.
 Specific facilities and needs will be identified through the Plans and Strategies of relevant service providers.